BaiyangZhang/BaiyangZhang.github.io/_posts/2024-11-05-Thougs-on-Entropy.md

 The entropy is then the average value of so-called "surprise", or information content.
 It is a matter of taste of which you adopt.

+In his work, Shannon was interested in finding a measure that could quantitatively capture the information content of a message source.
+He proposed several properties that this measure (which we now call entropy) should satisfy to be a useful and consistent measure of information.
+These properties included:

+1. **Additivity**: The entropy of two independent sources should be the sum of their individual entropies.
+2. **Continuity**: The measure should change continuously as the message probabilities change.
+3. **Symmetry**: The measure should not depend on the order of the messages.
+4. **Maximum**: The measure should be maximal for a uniform distribution, where all messages are equally likely.

+Shannon's Uniqueness Theorem essentially states that, given these properties (along with a few others), the entropy of a discrete random variable is unique and is given by the now-familiar formula:

+$$
+S = -\sum_{i} p(x_i) \ln p(x_i)
+$$

+The theorem's significance lies in its establishment of entropy as a **unique measure** that satisfies these intuitive and necessary properties for quantifying information.
+It solidified the concept of entropy as the foundational metric in information theory, leading to profound implications for communication, coding theory, and even other disciplines like statistics and thermodynamics.

 - - -

 Kullback and Leibler (1951) developed the principle of minimum cross entropy (POMCE) and in the late 1950s Jaynes (1957a,b) developed the principle of maximum entropy (POME).